debbie-tommy/lurkaround/README.md

-# Assessment 3 - Vanilla JS: LurkForWork
+Vanilla JS: LurkForWork- A linkedIn Clone

 1. Background & Motivation
 2. The Task